 The Middleton-Cross Plains Area School District will be a part of two presentations at the annual Wisconsin Association of School Boards State Education Convention in Milwaukee in early 2020.

 This workshop will provide a compelling overview of the key events leading to today’s racism, tying together the past and the present.
 It will delve into the historical factors nationally, and in Wisconsin, that have contributed to what we know today as the achievement gap.
-The workshop will provide attendees with practical examples of how MCPASD has addressed opportunity gapts for its students.
+The workshop will provide attendees with practical examples of how MCPASD has addressed opportunity gaps for its students.

 Brown, who is also a senior outreach specialist for the Wisconsin Center for Education Research at UW-Madison and an adjunct instructor in Edgewood College's School of Education, and Green will also share how the District is proactively working to understand and change its current educational practices -- both individual and systemic -- that have perpetuated opportunity gaps.